alejandraa0208/reading-notes/README.md

 ## Introducing Me

 My name is Alejandra Altamirano, my pronouns are she/her.
-I just relocated two days ago to Seattle from Arizona.
+I just relocated to Seattle from Arizona.

 My background includes 4 years of military experience in the intelligence field.
 I also have experience with fraud and private investigating.